a20351766/udo.1.4.0/docs/source/msp.rst

 In the configuration file of the node (core.yaml file for the peer, and orderer.yaml for the orderer), one needs to specify the path to the mspconfig folder, and the MSP Identifier of the node's MSP.
-The path to the mspconfig folder is expected to be relative to FABRIC_CFG_PATH and is provided as the value of parameter ``mspConfigPath`` for the peer, and ``LocalMSPDir`` for the orderer.
+The path to the mspconfig folder is expected to be relative to UDO_CFG_PATH and is provided as the value of parameter ``mspConfigPath`` for the peer, and ``LocalMSPDir`` for the orderer.
 The identifier of the node's MSP is provided as a value of parameter ``localMspId`` for the peer and ``LocalMSPID`` for the orderer.